 NCI tells us 8 out of every 10 people said the service plan includes all the things their child needs.

 Did someone in your family help make the service plan?

-NCI tells us 9 out of every 10 people said someone in the family helped make the service plan.
+NCI tells us 9 out of every 10 people said they or another family member helped make the service plan.